onzfonz/comp227/src/content/5/en/part5a.md

 }
 ```

-And now adding new notes works again!
+And now adding new tasks works again!

 ### Saving the token to the browser's local storage

 Our application has a flaw: when the page is rerendered, the user's login information disappears.
 This also slows down development.
-For example, when we test creating new notes, we have to login again every single time.
+For example, when we test creating new tasks, we have to login again every single time.

 This problem is easily solved by saving the login details to [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Storage).
 Local Storage is a [key-value](https://en.wikipedia.org/wiki/Key-value_database) database in the browser.